beetpix/silverstripe-screenshot/README.md

 # silverstripe-screenshot
-SDK with helpers to easily take screenshots via printscreenapi.com
+SDK with helpers to easily take screenshots or generate PDFs of websites via printscreenapi.com